microsoft/TREC-2019-Deep-Learning/README.md

 ## Deep Learning Track Tasks

 The deep learning track has two tasks: Passage ranking and document ranking.
-Both use a large human-generated set of training labels, from the [MS-MARCO](http://msmarco.org) dataset.
+You can submit up to three runs for each of these tasks.

+Both tasks use a large human-generated set of training labels, from the [MS-MARCO](http://msmarco.org) dataset.
 The two tasks use the same test queries.
 They also use the same form of training data with usually one positive training document/passage per training query.
 In the case of passage ranking, there is a direct human label that says the passage can be used to answer the query, whereas for training the document ranking task we transfer the same passage-level labels to document-level labels.

-Below the two subtasts are described in more detail.
+Below the two tasks are described in more detail.

 ### Document Ranking Task